chandlerping/DynamodbPJ/README.md

 * Strongly consistent reads: require more resource and time but provide the most up-to-date result
 * Eventually consistent reads: require less resource but may return stale result, will be consistent eventually

-We want to see in which circumstances eventually consistent reads will be inconsistent.
+We want reveal the potentially inconsistent situations while using eventually consistent reads.

 In this project, we develop a configurable framework to reveal such inconsistencies based on [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html), which is the AWS SDK for python.